rbms-bsc/DCRMR/_pages/Phys-desc/Color-content.md

 ## 6.23.2 RDA definition and scope

-<a name="6.23.2.1">6.23.2.1</a> An indication of the presence of color, tone, etc., embodied by a manifestation.
+<a name="6.23.2.1">6.23.2.1</a> An indication of the presence of colour, tone, etc., embodied by a manifestation.

-<a name="6.23.2.2">6.23.2.2</a> Black, white, single color shades of black, single color tints of white, and single color tones of gray are considered to be single colors.
+<a name="6.23.2.2">6.23.2.2</a> Black, white, single colour shades of black, single colour tints of white, and single colour tones of gray are considered to be single colours.
+Colour content applies to an expression with a content type of "cartographic image", "cartographic moving image", "cartographic three-dimensional form", "notated movement", "notated music", "performed movement", "still image", "text", "three-dimensional moving image", "three-dimensional form", or "two-dimensional moving image".

 ## 6.23.21 DCRMR elaboration of scope